MissNG-Git/RM-Generator/README.md

 ?
 If applicable, provide any tests written for your application and provide examples on how to run them.
 ```

-* A "Thank you" and confirmation message will display in Terminal to advise that the README has been created successffully
+* A "Thank you" and confirmation message will display in terminal to advise successful creation of README
 **Note:** _the markdown file will be generated in the demo folder_

-* Navigate to the **demo** folder and open the _demoREADME.md_ file to see your generated README!
+* Navigate to the **demo** folder and open the _demoREADME.md_ file to see your generated README! 😎